 The Clark County School District is dedicated to promoting the safety, wellbeing, and success of all students.
 The goal of providing resources to families about bullying, cyberbullying, and/or discrimination based on race is to empower students and adults with information to help them understand what bullying, cyberbullying, and/or discrimination based on race is, who is affected by it, and what can be done to prevent it.

 CCSD is committed to providing a safe, secure, and respectful learning environment for all students and employees in all District facilities and school-sponsored events.
-CCSD takes a strong stance against bullying and cyberbullying.
+CCSD takes a strong stance against bullying, cyberbullying, and/or discrimination based on race.
 Under NRS 388.122, “bullying” means written, verbal or electronic expressions or physical acts or gestures, or any combination thereof, that are directed at a person or group of persons, or a single severe and willful act or expression that is directed at a person or group of persons.
 (See CCSD Policy 5137 for the full definition of bullying.)
 Under NRS 388.123, “cyberbullying” means bullying through the use of electronic communication.
 The term includes the use of electronic communication to transmit or distribute a sexual image of a minor.

 This requirement does not supersede the District’s ability to discipline offenders in accordance with CCSD regulations.

 To report or discuss bullying, cyberbullying, and/or discrimination based on race at your child’s school, please contact your school principal/administrator, or visit either safevoicenv.org or Say No To Bullying.